SureshPanneers/JpetStoreDemo/README.md

-# Cisco Demo Project Documentation for WAR Deployment to Minikube Clusters
+# Project Documentation for WAR Deployment to Minikube Clusters

 ---